ImplFerris/pico-pico/README.md

 ## Meet the hardware - Pico 2

 We will be using the Raspberry Pi Pico 2 (RP2350 chip).
-It features the new RP2350 chip with dual-core flexibility;offering Arm Cortex-M33 cores and optional RISC-V Hazard3 cores.
+It features the new RP2350 chip with dual-core flexibility; offering Arm Cortex-M33 cores and optional RISC-V Hazard3 cores.
 You can operate it as the standard ARM core or switch to the RISC-V architecture.
 You find more details from the [official website](https://www.raspberrypi.com/products/raspberry-pi-pico-2/).

 <img style="display: block; margin: auto;" alt="pico2" src="./src/images/pico2.png"/>